 The foundation, roof, and siding were all salvageable, as well as the original exterior walls.
 The basement stairs and door are also original.
 Everything else had to be redone.

-- Repairing the front porch - roof and door - My father-in-law helped with this.
+- Repairing the front porch, roof and door - My father-in-law helped with this.

 - Designing the new floor plan - I'm proud to say this was all me!

 - Framing - I also helped with this!

 - Building a new stair - Mitch's uncle is a stair master, so he helped a ton with this.

 - New electrical - Mitch rewired the whole house on his own.
 His youngest brother installed all the switches and outlets, and most of the lighting in the house.

 - New plumbing - We had this done by contractors.